SCCA and the Affordable Care Act (ACA)

 Which insurance plans on Washington Healthplanfinder include SCCA?

-SCCA is an in-network provider for the following health care plans: Community Health Plan of Washington, Moda Health, Group Health HMO*, and Kaiser HMO*.
+SCCA is an in-network provider for the following health care plans: Premera Blue Cross (Heritage Signature and Heritage Prime), Community Health Plan of Washington, United Healthcare Charter Plans HMO*, Group Health HMO*, and Kaiser HMO*.

 *Specialist services are covered, pending permission to see a specialist